-This Maple Dijon Panko Crusted Salmon is my new favorite salmon recipe.
-Actually I think I could put this panko mixture on anything, and it would become my new favorite recipe for that thing.
+This Maple Dijon Panko Crusted Salmon is my all-time favorite salmon recipe.
+Actually, I think I could put this panko mixture on anything, and it would become my new favorite recipe for that thing.

 I like to think of myself as a bit of a dinner inventor, and this combination of maple syrup, Dijon mustard, melted butter, panko, and parsley is probably one of my best inventions.
 I wish I could walk you through my inventor process, but it was just luck.

 I had the salmon on hand and then opened my fridge, stared for awhile as I often do when I don’t have a plan, and pulled out this random assortment.
-Luckily the chaos worked and I featured this recipe in our December 16th, 2013 meal plan menu (now if you sign up for a free account, you can preview all our menus), and it got some rave reviews.
-Here are a few of my favorite below:
+Luckily the chaos worked and this baked salmon recipe was first featured as part of our meal plan service in December 2013!

-I want to know what you think of my new invention!
-Pick up some salmon at the store.
-The other items you most likely have in your pantry, especially if you follow our pantry essentials list.
+Don’t just take my word for it, though.
+I want to know what you think of my dinner invention!
+So go ahead and pick up some salmon at the store.
+The other items you most likely have in your pantry, especially if you follow our Guide to Pantry Essentials.

 Panko is a light Japanese breadcrumb.
 These days you can find it in most grocery stores in the ethnic aisle.
 I store mine in the fridge after opening.
 You can also freeze if you don’t think you’ll get back to it for awhile.

 - Always give your fish a rinse and then pat it dry with paper towels before cooking, so that excess moisture does not steam up and prevent the panko crust from crisping up.
 Watch the video below to see how.